MaqsudovJamshed/personal-performance-analytics-dashboard/readme.md

 To better understand my daily habits and optimize my productivity, I decided to build a *Personal Productivity & Performance Tracker*.
 Before this, I relied on manual **to-do lists** and **monthly habit** reviews, which made it difficult to **identify patterns** and **analyze trends** effectively.
 To address this, I created a dynamic dashboard to centralize daily, weekly, monthly, and all-time metrics in one place.

-The dashboard focuses primarily on descriptive analytics, allowing me to monitor the health of my habits over different time periods through automated data cleaning, aggregation, and visualization.
+The dashboard focuses primarily on **descriptive analytics**, allowing me to monitor the ***health of my habits*** over different time periods through automated data cleaning, aggregation, and visualization.

-By tracking these metrics dynamically, I regularly draw meaningful insights about my habits and make data-driven decisions to continuously improve my productivity.
+By tracking these metrics **dynamically**, I regularly draw meaningful insights about my habits and make **data-driven decisions** to continuously improve my productivity.

 Insights & recommendations are provided on the following habits:
 - Planning the Day